Cherryville, North Carolina

-Cherryville (/ˈtʃɜr.vəl/) (Cherry-ville) is a city in northwestern Gaston County, North Carolina, United States.
-The population was 5,760 at the 2010 census.
+Cherryville (/ˈtʃɜr.vəl/) (Chur-vull) is a city in northwestern Gaston County, North Carolina, United States.
+As of the 2020 census, Cherryville had a population of 6,078.
 The New Year's Shooters celebrate the area's German heritage by beginning each year with a customary chant and the honorary shooting of muskets.
 Cherryville is located approximately 38 mi west of Charlotte and 16 mi northwest of Gastonia.

 Geography

 Cherryville is located in Cherryville Township at an elevation of 1007 ft.
 According to the United States Census Bureau, the city covers a total area of 14.25 km2, of which 14.22 sqkm is land and 0.03 sqkm, or 0.21%, is water.
 The small Cherryville City Reservoir is located just southeast of the city limits.

 Cherryville is located along a divide among three watersheds.
 The western end of Cherryville is in the watershed of Muddy Creek, a right tributary of Buffalo Creek and part of the Broad River catchment basin.
 The north side of Cherryville is in the Indian Creek watershed, drained by Lick Fork Creek and an unnamed tributary of Indian Creek.
 The south side of Cherryville Township is in the Beaverdam Creek watershed, drained by unnamed right-hand tributaries of Beaverdam Creek.
 Indian Creek and Beaverdam Creek are tributaries of the South Fork Catawba River.